Interesting Facts About Malaria You Should Know

 • What causes malaria?

-Malaria is caused by Plasmodium parasites, transmitted to humans through bites of infected Anopheles mosquitoes.
+Plasmodium parasites cause malaria, which is spread to humans through the bites of infected Anopheles mosquitoes.

 • What are the symptoms of malaria?